isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-03-03-the-lightening-thief.md

 subjects?
 Did you not see the sprawl of the Asphodel Fields?
 Have you any idea how much my kingdom has swollen this past century alone, how many subdivisions I’ve had to open…No, godling.
-I need no help getting subjects!” (p.
-312).
+I need no help getting subjects!” (pp. 311-312).
 Percy expects Hades to want war, and death.
 Instead, Hades focuses on urban development.
 Hades concerns himself with the “sprawl,” and “subdivisions,” because he wants to be a good ruler, and wants the Underworld to run smoothly.
 Hades, Cerberus, and the